 Reducing toil is important, as it is the single most important factor limiting growth.
 An increased workload can be a cap for growing the business.
 If you do not curb the toil in your workflow, you will have problems looming around the corner.

-Your project management skills should be better used helping vendors and solving client issues.
+- Your project management skills should be better used in helping vendors and solving client issues.
 But this takes time.
-Time that should not be spent on automatable chores.
+The time that should not be spent on automatable chores.

-Last but not least, there is lot of toil related to communication.
+- Last but not least, there is a lot of toils related to communication.
 Changing the communication paradigm from push to pull will reduce the effort required.
-If the vendors and clients have a single go-to place to get their documents, there will be no need to manually manage sending the info.
+If the vendors and clients have a single go-to place to get their documents, there will be no need to manually manage to send the info.